davisjam/davisjam.github.io/_pages/research.md

 ### Why you should join the Duality Lab

-Computing systems will transform the day-to-day human experience during this century.
+Computing systems will transform the human experience during this century, from the day-to-day (I sure like my robotic vacuum) to romance (Can your intelligent assistant find you a good partner?) to keeping society safe (Can computer vision safely support policing and national defense?).
 The Duality Lab studies how to increase the quality of these computing systems.
 The work is exciting, and the potential impact is enormous!
 For example, some of our research results have been adopted by major companies (Microsoft, IBM), others were incorporated into Node.js, and others have led to security patches in the Python runtime.